The Philosophy of Management: “Earn” these Things!

 After graduating from Amherst College in 1910, Clarence Francis went to New York City to apply for a job with Standard Oil.
 He made a mistake by going to the wrong office.
 So, he landed a job with Corn Products Refining Company instead.
 Clarence’s philosophy of management served him well as he worked his way up to Chairman of the Board of Directors of General Foods in 1954.
 He became an expert in the food industry and its distribution.
 Likewise, he also served US President FDR and US President Dwight D. Eisenhower in a variety of capacities.

 The Philosophy of Management appears ahead of its time.
 Clarence had it right.
 The major approach to management at the time was Frederick Taylor’s Scientific Management Principles.
 Additional leadership theories over the years emerged to include: the great man, behavioral, situational and transformational approaches.
 Over the years, numerous researchers studied and shared new ways to lead.
 Consequently, Amazon sells over 50,000 different leadership and management books.
 Some progress has been made.
 Unfortunately, it is nowhere near in comparison to the advances in technology.
 Companies and managers seem to be regressing.

 So, many managers or executives fail because of the seduction of greed, ego-fulfillment, power, and influence.
+They lack personal integrity.
 This has derailed the careers of many managers.
 The lack of consistent leadership trust has created a schism between management and employees.
 It hovers over the workplace like a pack of wolves chasing its prey.
 Therefore, employee engagement and productivity gains are lower.
 Learn the three key approaches in the management video training.
 Then, watch your team excel and your career soar.
 Furthermore, you will transform from being a manager to a leader.